 1. Being active

 In fishing you need to attract the fish with baits and lure them to bite.
-If you just sit there with an empty and motionless hook, chances are that you will not get many bites.
+If you sit there with an empty and motionless hook, chances are that you will not get many bites.
 Non-action is a reason why some women do not get enough invitations in the milonga.
 Men, like fish, are attracted to live baits.
 They do not reach out without incentives.
 This is so especially because 54.1% of men are introverts compare to 47.5% of women are introverts in the US, according to a study by the Myers-Briggs organization.
-If you just sit there passively waiting for men to come, chances are that you will sit there for a long time.
+If you just sit there passively waiting for someone to come, chances are that you will sit there for a long time.
 (See Activity and Passivity in Tango.)